Hike in Fosdalen

 Fosdalssetra is situated at just 380 meters above sea level, making it the lowest of all the mountain farms in Oppstryn.
 However, the hike can be somewhat challenging, as you will ascend approximately 350 meters in relatively steep terrain.

-Difficulty: Moderate.
+Grading: Moderate difficulty.
 The trail is somewhat challenging in certain areas.

-Length: 1,7 km one way.
+Length: 1.7 km one way.

-Elevation gain: 350m
+Elevation gain: 350 meters.

-Duration: 2,5 hours round trip.
+Duration: 2.5 hours round trip.

-Season: Spring – Autumn
+Season: Spring – Autumn.

 Parking: You can park at the parking lot by Rv.15, near the Jostedalsbreen National Park Center.